MockingbirdME/game_md/Dev's D20 version/core rules.md

   - Limitations: none.
   - Theme(s): cold, fire, or fortification
   - Description: increase the target’s cold or fire resistance by X plus one per additional arcane cost spent on this power.
+- *Slow (5)*
+  - Limitations: none.
+  - Theme(s): cold or temporal
+  - Description: target has their movement reduced by X (minimum one), loses X defense, lowers their max defense by X, and gains one less action point during their turn.
+If this powers is gained from the cold arcane theme reduce X by 1 for every 3 cold resistance the target has.
 - *Wizard's Fire (3)*
   - Limitations: none.
   - Theme(s): fire